MalvikaShetty/community-emergency-response-app/README.md

 3. **Chat Support**: Users can chat with an AI or human volunteer to get assistance, ask questions, or seek advice.

 4. **Map Feature**: Users can access a map to locate nearby healthcare facilities and resources in New Jersey, with options to filter and search based on specific criteria.

+5. **Get Resources**: Users can explore this page to get information/phone numbers/websites of nearby healthcare facilities and emergency numbers of the particular area.

 ## How to Use